Lakewood, California: History

 As the unincorporated Lakewood grew to a community of more than 70,000 residents, so grew its municipal needs.
 Lakewood in 1953 had three choices: be annexed to nearby Long Beach, remain unincorporated and continue to receive county services, or incorporate as a city under a novel plan that continued county services under contract.
-In 1954, residents chose the latter option and voted to incorporate as a city, the largest community in the country ever to do so and the first city in Los Angeles County to incorporate since 1939.
+In 1954, residents in the northern and eastern sections chose the latter option and voted to incorporate as a city, the largest community in the country ever to do so and the first city in Los Angeles County to incorporate since 1939.
+The portion of Lakewood that was annexed to Long Beach is now known as Lakewood Village.

 Lakewood is credited as a pioneer among California cities in service provision.
 Although it is an incorporated city, Lakewood still contracts for most municipal services, with most of these provided by Los Angeles County and, to a lesser extent, by other public agencies and private industry.
 Lakewood was the first city in the nation to contract for all of its municipal services when it incorporated as a municipality in 1954, making it the nation's first "contract city."
 Many other Los Angeles suburbs, such as Cerritos, Bellflower, Walnut, and Diamond Bar, have adopted the so-called "Lakewood Plan."
-About half the cities in Los Angeles County contract for law enforcement from Los Angeles County though the County Sheriff's Department.
+About half the cities in Los Angeles County contract for law enforcement from Los Angeles County through the County Sheriff's Department.